 Jacqueline R. Sterling VA.

-I am a dynamic, independent senior instructor, certified special education teacher and curriculum developer who has owned my own training business since 2008.
-I completed my MBA as a summa cum laude with a GPA of 3.92 and I simply have a life-long love for learning.
-I have my state teaching certification as a Special Education teacher and am currently completing my (second) Master's degree in education and my Doctorate in Business Administration.
-I am a qualified U.S. Army instructor and a ...
+I am a dynamic, certified special education teacher, senior instructor, and curriculum developer who has owned my own training business since 2008.
+I completed my MBA as a summa cum laude with a GPA of 3.93 and I simply have a life-long love for learning.
+I have my state teaching certification as a Special Education teacher and am currently completing my (second) Master's degree in education, and my Doctorate in Business Administration.
+I have extensive professional experience teaching onli...
 Read more

 Grammar, Microsoft Excel, Microsoft Word, Reading, Writing, ESL/ESOL, Literature, Proofreading